edreyer/modulith/docs/workflow-library-migration.md

 - [x] Phase 1: extract explicit input-port boundaries from `WorkflowDispatcher` consumers
 - [x] Phase 2: add the OSS workflow dependency to `common` and introduce `common.usecase`
 - [x] Phase 3.1: migrate `SystemFindUserByEmail` to an OSS-backed `useCase {}` implementation
-- [x] Phase 3.2: add temporary legacy bridge shims in `common.usecase.legacy`
+- [x] Phase 3.2: add temporary migration bridges
 - [x] Phase 3.3: migrate the remaining user lookup flows
 - [x] Phase 3.4: migrate remaining user commands
 - [x] Phase 3.5: migrate payment use cases
 - [x] Phase 3.6: migrate booking use cases
 - [x] Phase 4: remove the old workflow framework and Spring Integration workflow wiring
+- [x] Phase 5: remove temporary migration shims and split bounded-context use cases into dedicated files

 Completed so far:

 - `*-api` seams now isolate controllers, security, and cross-module calls from the generic dispatcher
 - `common` now exposes the OSS-library compatibility layer in `io.liquidsoftware.common.usecase`
-- `common` now also exposes temporary legacy bridge helpers in `io.liquidsoftware.common.usecase.legacy`
+- the temporary `common.usecase.legacy` package has been removed; the remaining error bridge lives permanently in `io.liquidsoftware.common.usecase.WorkflowErrorBridge`
 - the root Maven build explicitly targets JVM 21 for Kotlin compilation so the OSS library compiles cleanly in this repo
 - `SystemFindUserByEmail` is the first real migrated use case and is verified through `server` integration tests
-- `FindUserById`, `FindUserByEmail`, and `FindUserByMsisdn` now also run on internal OSS-backed use cases while their legacy dispatcher workflows remain as thin adapters
-- `RegisterUser`, `EnableUser`, and `DisableUser` now also run on internal OSS-backed use cases while their legacy dispatcher workflows remain as thin adapters
+- `FindUserById`, `FindUserByEmail`, `FindUserByMsisdn`, `SystemFindUserByEmail`, `RegisterUser`, `EnableUser`, and `DisableUser` now live in dedicated OSS-backed use-case files in `user`
-- `AddPaymentMethod` and `MakePayment` now also run on internal OSS-backed use cases while their legacy dispatcher workflows remain as thin adapters
+- `AddPaymentMethod` and `MakePayment` now live in dedicated OSS-backed use-case files in `payment`
-- `GetAvailability`, `ScheduleAppointment`, `StartAppointment`, `CompleteAppointment`, `CancelAppointment`, `FetchUserAppointments`, and `PayAppointment` now also run on internal OSS-backed use cases while their legacy dispatcher workflows remain as thin adapters
+- `GetAvailability`, `ScheduleAppointment`, `StartAppointment`, `CompleteAppointment`, `CancelAppointment`, `FetchUserAppointments`, and `PayAppointment` now live in dedicated OSS-backed use-case files in `booking`
 - Phase 4 is now complete: `WorkflowDispatcher`, `WorkflowRegistry`, Spring Integration workflow wiring, and the thin adapter workflow classes are removed
 - parent `server` web/security beans now use no-dependency API proxies, while child bounded-context modules register the real API implementations at startup through `io.liquidsoftware.common.context.ModuleApiRegistry`
+- the `*-api` request and event contracts now depend on `common.usecase` markers instead of `common.workflow`
-- `common.workflow` is now reduced to legacy request/error/event contract types that still back the `*-api` modules during the final cleanup stage
+- `common.workflow` is now reduced to the shared legacy error hierarchy that still backs the public API contracts

 What we learned from the first migrated use case:

 - the OSS library itself is not the hard part; the repetitive work is bridging between legacy `common.workflow` request/event/error types and the new `common.usecase` / OSS types
-- because the `*-api` modules still expose legacy `Command`, `Query`, `Event`, and `WorkflowError`, each migrated use case currently needs:
+- because the `*-api` modules originally exposed legacy `Command`, `Query`, `Event`, and `WorkflowError`, the migration first needed:
   - an internal OSS command/query type
   - a temporary legacy-to-OSS error bridge
-  - sometimes a thin adapter workflow so parent/child Spring contexts keep working during the transition
+  - sometimes a thin adapter workflow so parent/child Spring contexts kept working during the transition
-- that repeated glue is now centralized in a temporary `io.liquidsoftware.common.usecase.legacy` package and should be deleted near the end of Phase 4
+- those temporary bridges did their job, but the final cleanup simplified the result:
+  - request and event contracts now use `common.usecase` directly
+  - the temporary bridge package is deleted
+  - the remaining permanent bridge responsibility is only error conversion in `WorkflowErrorBridge`
 - once several workflows in the same bounded context share the same orchestration shape, it is worth extracting an internal OSS-backed base use case to keep the migrated code uniform instead of cloning one-off `useCase {}` chains
+- aggregate `*UseCases.kt` files were fine during the migration, but they made the supported use-case surface harder to scan; the final cleanup moved each use case into its own file and kept only narrow support files where shared orchestration genuinely reduced duplication
 - access-sensitive behavior from the old workflows has to be preserved explicitly during migration; for example `RegisterUser` needed `runAsSuperUser` to wrap the whole migrated use case, not just the persistence step, because duplicate-user detection also depends on elevated access
 - security-sensitive ownership rules should stay inside the bounded context that owns them; for example `MakePayment` still derives the paying user from `ExecutionContext` inside `payment`, then carries that user id through the OSS-backed flow instead of trusting a cross-module caller to supply it
 - booking could be migrated as a full bounded-context slice once `payment` was already on `PaymentApi`; most workflows are simple linear state transitions, but `PayAppointment` still proved the main architectural point of the refactor by orchestrating through `payment-api` with no runtime dispatcher lookup hidden inside booking